Sunday, March 24, 2024

 ABOUT THE ARTISTS:

 American violin soloist Elizabeth Pitcairn performs in partnership with the legendary 1720 Red Mendelssohn Stradivarius.
-She has appeared as a soloist with the Philadelphia Orchestra and debuted in New York at Alice Tully Hall with the New York String Orchestra.
+She has appeared as a soloist with the Philadelphia Orchestra and debuted in New York at Alice Tally Hall with the New York String Orchestra.
 Ms. Pitcairn has since performed at Carnegie Hall, Walt Disney Concert Hall, the Fisher Center, and the Kimmel Center.
 She is the President, CEO, and Artistic Director of the Luzerne Music Center Festival, a summer camp for gifted young musicians ages 9 to 18 in the Adirondacks of New York.

 Originally from Bucks County, Pennsylvania, she resides in Los Angeles.
 Ms. Pitcairn received her degree from the University of Southern California, where she studied with renowned professor Robert Lipsett.
 Ms. Pitcairn is on the faculty at the Colburn School of Performing Arts.
 The 10th Anniversary edition DVD of The Red Violin film features Ms. Pitcairn and the Red Mendelssohn Stradivarius in a special feature called "The Auction Block.”